ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch8-game-state.md

 Finally we will handle what happens when the game is over.
 If the player presses the space bar we'll change the state to `GameState::MainMenu` to allow the player to start a new game or quit the game.
-We'll also draw the game over text to the screen like we did in the last chapter.
+We'll also draw the "GAME OVER!" text to the screen as we did in the last chapter.

 ```rust
 {{#include ../../my-game/examples/game-state.rs:gameover}}